 Any assignment missed can be obtained from the instructor.
-Lab work maybe made up during free lab time within a week of the missed assignment if the lab is available.
+Lab work cannot be made up.
 Quizzes, scheduled or pop, cannot be made up for any reason.
 Unit tests can only be made up by special arrangement with the instructor.
 Makeup tests will be granted on an individual basis only following a conference with the instructor; where the reason(s) for missing the test must be determined mitigating circumstances beyond the control of the student such as, illness, death in the family, or change in condition of employment.
 All make-up tests will be scheduled during the week of the final exams.
-If two unit tests are missed during the semester and/or if the final exam is missed the student will receive a "F" grade if he or she is failing other parts of the course or an "I" if the student is passing all other parts of the course.
+If two unit tests are missed during the semester and/or if the final exam is missed the student will receive a "F"grade if he or she is failing other parts of the course or an "I" if the student is passing all other parts of the course.